Kalitta Air: History

-A former American International Airways Douglas DC-8 in 1993.
-This aircraft was involved in a non-fatal accident at Leeward Point Field the same year.

 The American International Airways brand name was also used by a charter and scheduled passenger airline which in 1981 was operating a hub located at the Philadelphia International Airport with nonstop service to Atlantic City, Boston, Chicago Midway, Cleveland, Detroit, Fort Lauderdale, Miami, Norfolk, Orlando, Pittsburgh, Tampa, and West Palm Beach flown with McDonnell Douglas DC-9-30 and MD-80 jets.
 The airline declared bankruptcy on July 19, 1984, and ceased operations in September.
 Kalitta, however, continued using the AIA name, as "Kalitta|American International Airways" for cargo-only flights until 1997.

 During the late 1980s, the Kalitta brand name continued to appear on many of the company's cargo aircraft.
 In 1990 and 1991, AIA flew 600 missions in support of Operations Desert Shield and Desert Storm.

 In 1997, AIA merged with Kitty Hawk Inc., and Conrad Kalitta resigned to start Kalitta Leasing for buying, selling, and leasing large aircraft.
 In April 2000, Kitty Hawk International (the former AIA) ceased operations.
-Kalitta decided to rescue it and the new airline, Kalitta Air, began operations in November 2000, using the operating certificate and assets of the former airline.
+Kalitta decided to rescue it, and the new airline, Kalitta Air, began operations in November 2000, using the operating certificate and assets of the former airline.

+On the evening of September 11, 2001, Kalitta Air was one of the first cargo airline to fly across the United States to transport essential medical supplies, after the country's airspace was closed by the Federal Aviation Administration.
+Flying from Los Angeles to Philadelphia, the airline's Boeing 747-100F (N709CK) flew direct to Philadelphia.

+A Kalitta Air loadmaster, Michael Manbeck, describes the route clearance as extraordinary.
+"That is unheard of," Michael says.
+"They will hand you off to the next sector, but never direct."